 The truth is that we all have a unique gut microbiome and when we’re exposed to certain bacteria we will all react differently.
 Therefore, certain people when exposed to a lot of healthy bacteria experience temporary discomfort during the re-balancing phase.
 This is why experts recommend that beginners start with a daily shot (1.5-2 oz.) of kombucha for at least a week.
 Don’t just dive in!

-Then, when you’ve given your body time to re-balance you can start increasing this amount to the daily recommended dose.
+Then, once you’ve given your body time to re-balance, you can start increasing this amount to the daily recommended dose.

 Watch Out: Lactic Acidosis